choj/dsfc/README.md

 # dsfc
 data science flash cards

-no guarantees expressed or implied. these could be wrong, and you could blow your interview at your dream company. user assumes all risk.
+no guarantees expressed or implied. these could have errors, and you could blow your interview at your dream company. user assumes all risk.